Criminal Defense and Post-Conviction Challenges for Immigrants

 If you have been charged with a crime, and you are not a U.S. citizen, it is therefore vital that you deal with the charge or conviction now.
 If you do not, you may perpetually risk deportation.

-The Law Offices of Anthony J. Pullara offers free initial consultations.
-You can schedule yours today by phone or by through our online form.
+The Law Offices of Anthony J. Pullara offers initial consultations.
+You can schedule yours today by calling us at 213-614-1419 or by our online form.

 Credit cards accepted.